-The Health and Safety at Work act 1974 means employers have a duty of care to protect staff while in the work place so, if you’ve suffered any form of abuse, from unwanted touching, groping or rape in the workplace then you could claim compensation via the employer.
+The Health and Safety at Work etc. Act 1974 means employers have a duty of care to protect staff while in the workplace so, if you’ve suffered any form of abuse, from unwanted touching, groping or rape in the workplace then you could claim compensation via the employer.

 That’s not to say that the abuser will get away with anything, they can still be dealt with under criminal law, but the employer may have failed in their duty of care to protect you, so the sexual abuse claim could be made against them.

 Can I Claim Through The CICA Criminal Injuries Compensation Authority?